The Run Excel Calculation Model action step takes a set of inputs and iterates through an Excel workbook to generate the specified outputs.

 3. "FROM_MODEL_WORKBOOK" will copy the value of a cell from the input source range into a specific cell in the Model Worksheet.
 When this option is added, you will be presented with the following box to fill in.

 a.
 Enter the input column number (relative to the input range you entered).
-For example, if you specified your input range as B1 to D4, and you want to use Column B in this instruction, the relative column will be "1".
+For example, if you specified your input range as B1 to D4 and want to use Column B in this instruction, the relative column will be "1".

 b.
-Enter the name of the Worksheet you require the input data to be copied over to.
+Enter the name of the Worksheet you require the input data to be copied into.

 c.
 Enter the cell (in the Worksheet you entered in b.) that you want the step to copy the input data into for each iteration.
 Note: You will need to specify the excel cell reference here.
 For example, "E2".